juxor/afaq/markdown/secI1.md

 free agreement, while capitalism is marked by power, authority, and the firm (invisible) hand of market forces (supplemented, as necessary, by the visible fist of the state).
-As resources are held in common under anarchism, people always have the option of working alone if they so desired (see [section I.3.7](secI3.html#seci37)).
+As resources are held in common under anarchism, people always have the option of working alone if they so desire (see [section I.3.7](secI3.html#seci37)).

 Secondly, unlike under capitalism, there is no separate class which is